-The aim of the module is to provide students with an understanding of: why health information is important; how to identify valid sources of health information; health information system in UK and how they are integrated; the governance structure behind health information; the role of computerised decision support systems; and emerging information related technologies in delivering health care.
+The aim of the module is to provide students with an understanding of: why health information is important; how to identify valid sources of health information; health information systems the in UK and how they are integrated; the governance structure behind health information; the role of computerised decision support systems; and emerging information related technologies in delivering health care.

 By the end of the module, you will be able to:

 1. Develop, collate and appraise suitable health information data and systems to describe given health conditions

 2. Understand and interpret current trends and future developments in population health data collection and storage